bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 1. Template tab:

-   - Description - Tamplate description provided at its creation,
+   - Description - Tamplate description provided at its creation.
-   - OS - The OS selected for this template,
+   - OS - The OS selected for this template.
-   - General Information - The settings saved for this template: size, creation date, type, hypervisor, other settings,
+   - General Information - The settings saved for this template: size, creation date, type, hypervisor, other settings.
-   - URL - The URL provided for this template,
+   - URL - The URL provided for this template.
+Next to it you can see the "Copy" icon |copy icon|.
+Click it to copy the URL to clipboard and then paste it in the address line.
    - Group - Template group.
+Edit the group by clicking the "Edit" button "|edit icon|.
+Choose an existing grouup in the appeared window and click "Assign" to assign the selected group to the template.

 2. Zones tab - Shows the zone where the template is available.

 3. Tags tab - Presents the list of tags assigned to the template.

-Tags can be system or common.
-System tags are used to provide functionality from user interface perspective.
+Tags can be system or non-system.
+System tags are used to provide functionality from the user interface perspective.
 Changing these tags affects functionality of the application.
 The "Show system tags" checkbox allows to view or hide system tags of the template.
-Uncheck this box to hide system tags from the list.
 Hiding system tags helps to avoid accidental unwanted changes.
 If a user has disabled displaying of these tags, the system will remember it and next time tags will also be hidden.
+Uncheck the "Show system tags" checkbox to hide system tags from the list.

+.. note:: Please, see the `list of tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_ to find system tags that can be used for a template.

 To find the tag you are interested in, please, use the search tool above the tag list.
 You can enter a name or a part of the tag name to distinguish it in the list.